 Speak to us about starting a birth injury to mother compensation claim today

-For a friendly, informal discussion about claiming compensation for an injury you or a loved one sustained while giving birth, please contact your local team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about claiming compensation for an injury you or a loved one sustained while giving birth, please contact one of our birth injury solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.

 How maternal injury compensation claims work